 The report also provides a self-assessment tool that enables higher education institutions to assess the existence and effectiveness of student-centred learning and teaching elements within their own institution.

-Klemenčič, M., Pupinis, M., Kirdulytė, G. (2019), ‘Mapping and analysis of student-centred learning and teaching practices: usable knowledge to support a more inclusive high-quality higher education’, NESET report.
+Klemenčič, M., Pupinis, M., Kirdulytė, G. (2020).
+‘Mapping and analysis of student-centred learning and teaching practices: usable knowledge to support more inclusive, high-quality higher education’, NESET report, Luxembourg: Publications Office of the European Union. doi: 10.2766/67668.